RafalKal/car_showroom-Hibernate-OracleDB-PL_SQL-APP/README.md

-# CAR SHOWROOM - Hibernate - OracleDB - PL/SQL
+# R&P CAR SHOWROOM - Hibernate - OracleDB - PL/SQL

 A desktop application for operating and managing a car dealership.